Last Update vor einem Jahr

 Your form should, by now, at the minimum, be sending your registrant’s names and email addresses to Mailchimp.
 If you included any custom hidden fields, these should have been sent too.

-This minimal form and connect the name and the email address was enough to connect to MailChimp (2021.10.16):
+This Embedded form and with the name and the email address was enough to connect to MailChimp: